Maximise your options to study at UNE

 It’s easy to apply for SRS through the UAC Website.
 Simply log into UAC or create an account and get your UAC application in before the SRS closing date to be considered for SRS.
 When applying to study make sure you also complete the SRS section.

-• Your SRS application in with UAC by the closing date of 16 September 2024; and
+• Your SRS application in with UAC by the closing date on 5 September 2025; and

-• That the UNE course that you'd like an offer to is your highest eligible preference by the change of preference deadline at midnight on 1 November 2024.
+• That the UNE course that you'd like an offer to is your highest eligible preference by the change of preference deadline for frist SRS offers on 6 November 2025

 What happens after I've applied for SRS?